High Blood Pressure

 - Age: The older you are, the higher your risk.

-- Race: High blood pressure, and serious complications from it, are more common in African-Americans.
+- Race: High blood pressure is more common in African-Americans.

 Untreated, high blood pressure can cause serious complications, including:

-- Aneurysm (blood vessel weakening and bulging), which can rupture and become life-threatening
+- Aneurysm: Weakening and bulging in the blood vessels, which can rupture and become life-threatening